How to block the Chrome Software Reporter Tool (software_reporter_tool.exe)

-You find the Software Reporter Tool under the following path on Windows 7 and newer versions of Windows: C:\Users\USERNAME\AppData\Local\Google\Chrome\User Data\SwReporter\VERSION\software_reporter_tool.exe
+If you are searching through your files to find this tool, the file name software_reporter_tool.exe represents the executable file for this tool.
+You find the Chrome Software Reporter Tool under the following path on Windows 7 and newer versions of Windows: C:\Users\USERNAME\AppData\Local\Google\Chrome\User Data\SwReporter\VERSION\software_reporter_tool.exe

 Note: Blocking access to the program may prevent Google from removing problematic software from the system or informing you about it.
 You may use other software, antivirus software for instance, to remove threats or potentially unwanted programs from the system.

-While you can delete the content of the entire folder or rename the executable file itself, doing so offers a temporary recourse only as Google will push the Software Reporter Tool to the system again when you update the web browser.
+While you can delete the content of the entire folder or rename the executable file itself, doing so offers a temporary recourse only as Google will push the Software Reporter Tool to the system again when the web browser is updated.

-A better option is to remove permissions so that no user may access the folder or run the Software Reporter Tool.
+A better option is to remove permissions so that no user (or Google) may access the folder or run the Software Reporter Tool.